totofile/Azure-Tools/AppSecretExpiry/README.md

-Export Azure AD Application Secrets Expiry Script
+Export EntraID Application Secrets Expiry Script
 =================================================

-This PowerShell script automates the process of exporting Azure Active Directory (Azure AD) application secrets that are about to expire within a specified number of days.
+This PowerShell script automates the process of exporting Entra ID (Azure AD) application secrets that are about to expire within a specified number of days.
 It helps in managing and auditing application credentials to ensure timely renewal and avoid service interruptions.

 Purpose
 -------